Trade Secret Misappropriation of Software

 If Company B happens to independently create Company A’s secrets, but had done so without any knowledge that Company A even had those secrets and had marked them as such, then Company B is not misappropriating Company A’s secrets.

 The concepts and examples I’ve written here are brief and incomplete.
-Closer examination is required on a case by case basis with legal counsel to determine if there was misappropriation of trade secrets.
+Closer examination is required on a case-by-case basis with legal counsel to determine if there was misappropriation of trade secrets.

 Gary Stringham, author of the book, Hardware/Firmware Interface Design: Best Practices for Improving Embedded Systems Development, is an acknowledged expert witness and thought leader in embedded systems.
 Feel free to contact him at 208-939-6984.